MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-install.md

 * An 8-core CPU
 * 8 GB of memory
-* a 64-bit version of Windows Server 2012 R2 or later
+* A 64-bit version of Windows Server 2012 R2 or later
+* Solid state drive (SSD) storage for spooling.

 Related considerations: